hibernate/hibernate-search/README.md

 ## Description

-Full text search for Java objects
+*Full text search for Java objects*

-This project provides synchronization between entities managed by Hibernate ORM and full-text indexing services like Apache Lucene and Elasticsearch.
+This project provides synchronization between entities managed by Hibernate ORM and full-text indexing backends like Apache Lucene and Elasticsearch.

 It will automatically apply changes to indexes, which is tedious and error prone coding work, while leaving you full control on the query aspects.
 The development community constantly